 Ideas for them (spherical, lenticular, natural symmetrically shaped types and so forth) arose from experience trying at the turn of the century to develop a huge traditional style unidirectional (UD) airship for aerial crane and transport duties with seriously heavy outsized payloads that didn’t succeed.
 Failure was due to the enormous costs involved and multiple technology risks (far too many) plus practically absent infrastructure aspects to be solved simultaneously.
-It was concluded from the experience that UD types are not suitable for heavy lift aerial crane duties, although are useful for cruising flight.
+It was concluded from the experience that UD types are not suitable for heavy lift aerial crane duties, although they are useful for cruising flight.

 The way forward became clear at a fraction of the cost from a parallel project, instead based on a towed dumb barge spherical balloon system for 50 tonne payloads (when ground towed) or 75 tonne (when air towed).
 The prototype pictured right, successfully was used to transport a near 55 tonne military mine clearance tank.
 Its external mooring & handling arrangements also held the balloon securely through all weather conditions (including storms) 15 Apr to 10 July 2002.
 This arrangement was OD, where that was concluded to be a better way to follow.

 It may be said that the goal for serious heavy lift operations with an airship is worthy but remains to be fulfilled, needing a viable way to proceed.
-LBA and its forerunners were formed to pursue new designs helping people to understand how the goal for such aircraft can be achieved.
-This includes progressive methods to instead grow from small undertakings before embarking mammoth projects with huge risk; needing patience, tolerance and further market opportunities to be engaged.
-While small test models are unsuitable for heavy lift purposes they do cost, needing a way for payback.back.
+LSL and its forerunners were formed to pursue new designs helping people to understand how the goal for such aircraft can be achieved.

 OD Luffships to start with